oscar-dev19/oscar-dev19/README.md

 - 👋 Hi, I’m Oscar Lopez!
-- `Im an avid self taught Machine Learning Engineer and CS Student earning my wings with a B.S in Computer Science!
+- `Im an avid self taught Software Engineer and CS Student earning my wings with a B.S in Computer Science!
 I love learning new things and tweaking with Software and new tech!
 I am notorious for distro hopping and breaking things that already worked.`

 ![Alt Text](./OscarLopez.gif)